Marci Ramsay, LSCSW, RPT-S

 Marci believes that children do as good as they can and have the innate capacity to heal.
 Marci adopts the practice of non-directive play therapy, allowing each child to direct their own healing process in a supportive, nonjudgmental, and relational space.
 Establishing safety and trust are integral to the therapeutic process and Marci places emphasis on this process of connection knowing that without the felt sense of safety, children are not able to fully heal.

-Karla Flores-Hernandez, LPC-Provisional
+Karla Flores-Hernandez, LPC

 Karla has been working in the mental health field for over 13 years.
 Although she is originally from El Salvador,and her native language is Spanish, she is fluently bilingual.